 Urothelial cancers encompass carcinomas of the bladder, ureters, and renal pelvis, which occur at a ratio of 50:3:1, respectively.
 Cancer of the urothelium is a multifocal process.
 Patients with cancer of the upper urinary tract have a 30% to 50% chance of developing cancer of the bladder at some point in their lives.
 On the other hand, patients with bladder cancer have a 2% to 3% chance of developing cancer of the upper urinary tract.
 The incidence of renal pelvis tumors is decreasing.

-Urothelial cancers occur more commonly in men than in women (3:1) and have a peak incidence in the seventh decade of life.
+Urothelial cancers occur more commonly in men than in women (3:1), with a peak incidence in the seventh decade of life.

 Cancers of the urothelial tract are also more common in whites than in blacks (2:1).

 The major cause of urothelial cancer is cigarette smoking.
 A strong correlation exists between the duration and amount of cigarette smoking and cancers at all levels of the urothelial tract.
 This association holds for both transitional cell and squamous cell carcinomas.